-- You can make it as fancy or plain as you like. - If plain, at the very least list the names of the contest chair, Chief Judge, Sgt. at Arms, and especially the contestants, in alphabetical order, with a blank line in front so people can mark down the speaking order when you announce it. - If fancy, you can add the names of all volunteers ... except judges!
+- You can make it as fancy or plain as you like. - If plain, at the very least list the names of the contest chair, Chief Judge, Sgt. at Arms, and especially the contestants, in alphabetical order, with a blank line in front of each name so people can mark down the speaking order when you announce it. - If you go with a fancy program, you can add the names of all volunteers ... except judges!
 Their identities are to be kept as secret as possible.
 (For the same reason, when you thank your volunteers for their help, do not identify the judges by name.
-Just say thank you to them as a group.) - Either way, have someone else proof the agenda before you print it, especially for the correct spelling of names.
+Just say thank you to them as a group.)

+Either way, have someone else proof the agenda before you print it, especially for the correct spelling of names.